akojo/clutch/README.md

 do
 ```

 NB.
-This functionality is strictly limited to the locals and arguments of
+This functionality is limited to locals in the scope of currently executing
-currently executing function.
-It cannot be used to interpolate global
+function.
+It cannot be used to interpolate global variables.
-variables, nor variables in the function's closure.

 ## Issuing updates to the database